Skip to main content

 Incident Analysis Walkthrough

-This walkthrough demonstrates the core advantage of NeatContext: giving an LLM a team's domain knowledge changes how it investigates an incident.
-You will analyze the same incident as two different teams and watch it correctly reach two different outcomes — one team hands the incident off, the other finds and fixes the root cause.
+This walkthrough demonstrates the core advantage of NeatContext: giving your AI a team's domain knowledge changes how it investigates an incident.
+You will analyze the same incident as two different teams — each in its own Context, connected to your AI client — and watch it correctly reach two different outcomes: one team hands the incident off, the other finds and fixes the root cause.

-:::info Why this matters Between the two investigations, the only things that change are the active profile and the knowledge folder.
+Between the two investigations, the only things that change are the profile and the knowledge folder each Context carries.
 The incident, the tools, and the raw evidence are identical — yet each team arrives at its own correct action.
-That is the whole point. :::
+That is the whole point.

 The scenario